-Northern NSW Football is delighted to launch the inaugural Northern NSW Regional Super League in 2025.
-The league will consist of men's and women's competitions.
+Northern NSW Football launched the inaugural Northern NSW Regional Super League in 2025.
+The league consists of men's and women's competitions.

 View fixtures